Weekend Update

 Book Review: Tracers in the Dark

 Back on March 2, 2020 I wrote a review about Andy Greenberg’s book on cyberwar titled Sandworm.
 I really enjoyed that book, even though the subject was quite sobering.
 Greenberg recently released his latest book, Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency.
-For those of you who think that Bitcoin is a secure and ...
+For those of you who think that Bitcoin is a secure ...

 Continue Reading →